 Planning a trip to Thailand and wondering if you should go to Koh Samui?
 We’re here to break it down for you!
 This massive island on the Gulf Coast attracts travelers year after year for its beaches, fun outdoor activities, and close proximity to other tropical Thai islands.
 Join us as we cover the best things to do in Koh Samui, how to get there on the ferry, and the pros and cons of visiting.

-Getting to Koh Samui Thailand
+How to Get to Koh Samui Thailand

 One good thing about Koh Samui is that it’s super easy to get to from all over Thailand!
 Ferries leave all day from Donsak Pier on the mainland so you will have no problems getting there.

 Due to it being the closest of the Gulf Island to the mainland, it only takes about one hour by fast ferry.
 The ferries and speed boats also run from the nearby islands which we will discuss more later.
 Companies like Lomprayah provide bus and boat combo tickets to take you the entire way there.

 Not up for a boat ride?
 There is also an international airport in Koh Samui Thailand!
 Regular flights go from Bangkok and Phuket and are usually pretty inexpensive.

 Koh Samui is one of the largest islands in Thailand as it’s only 2nd in size to Phuket.
 This means there are plenty of different areas to stay in, all with their own unique features.
 Most of the best hotels are along the beautiful coastline.
 However, you’ll see there are some inland gems to discover on your trip to Koh Samui in Thailand.
 Below are some of the most popular towns to check out around the island.

 - Maenam Beach